slyphon/zk-group/README.md

 # ZK::Group

 A Group implementation for ZK.
 Why do you need ZK::Group?
-You have a bunch of services?
-One might even be so bold as to call it "a cluster" (especially in the presence of CTOs or investors)?
+Let's say you have a bunch of services.
+One might even be so bold as to call it "a cluster" (especially in the presence of CTOs or investors).

-If you'd like to know:
+If you'd like to:

-* Who is in the group
+* Know who is in the group
-* When the members of the group have changed
+* Be notified when the members of the group have changed
 * What changed about the list of members

 Then ZK::Group is the tool for you.
 Intentionally lightweight.
 Use it as-is or subclass and extend for _even more fun_.

-"You'll love it.
-It's a way of life."
+_"You'll love it.
+It's a way of life." - The Central Scrutinizer_
-- C. Scrutinizer

 ## Installation